22008686/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ## Procedure
 STEP 1:
-Use module projname(input,output) to start the Verilog programmming.
+Use module project name(input,output) to start the Verilog programmming.

 STEP 2:
 Assign inputs and outputs using the word input and output respectively.